-Fill a wooden wheelbarrow with gourds, pumpkins, dried leaves, and berry sprigs.
+A wooden wheelbarrow filled with gourds, pumpkins, dried leaves, and berry sprigs makes a beautiful entryway decoration.
 Work with a variety of shapes and colors to achieve a vibrant look that captures the essence of fall.
-Paint a "welcome friends" message on two large pumpkin and place on top of the wheelbarrow.
+Paint a "welcome friends" message on two large pumpkins, and place them on top of the wheelbarrow.
 Weave artificial berry vines around the wheelbarrow for a splash of stunning red.